MinecraftForge/Documentation/docs/forgedev/index.md

 ### Pull Requests

 The last step before your contribution is added to Forge is a Pull Request (PR in short).
 This is a formal request to incorporate your fork's changes into the live code base.
-Creating a PR is easy, simply go to [https://github.com/MinecraftForge/MinecraftForge/compare](this GitHub page) and follow the proposed steps.
+Creating a PR is easy, simply go to [this GitHub page](https://github.com/MinecraftForge/MinecraftForge/compare) and follow the proposed steps.
 It is now that a good setup with branches pays off, since you're able to select precisely the changes you want to submit.

 !!!
 Note
     Pull Requests are bound to rules, not every request will blindly be accepted.
-Follow [https://github.com/MinecraftForge/MinecraftForge/blob/1.10.x/CONTRIBUTING.md](this document) to get further information and to ensure the best quality of your PR!
+Follow [this document](https://github.com/MinecraftForge/MinecraftForge/blob/1.10.x/CONTRIBUTING.md) to get further information and to ensure the best quality of your PR!